Warley-Juneo/Ft_Transcendence/backend/README.md

   - Create a Test Data Base
     - Create a envfile to keep variables of the test environment
       -  npm i --save @nestjs/config
+      -import into AppModule

     - Create a docker-compose.yml with a postgre image

+    -npm install -D dotenv-cli (to create the env file for test environment)